ijoshsmith/iOS-Workflow/README.md

 ============

 A lightweight workflow component for iOS applications.

 This code is made available under the MIT license.

+This code has been tested on iOS 5.1 iOS 6.1.

+The source code includes a demonstration of using the Workflow component, see DEMOViewController.m for details.

 All of the files that you should add to your project are in the Workflow subdirectory, and are prefixed with <b>JAS</b>.

 Why use a workflow?